deanturpin/handt/readme.md

 the web root.

 A cron job can be simulated locally by running ```make cron``` before pushing to GitHub.
-But if the fails unexpectedyly I soon receive an email from the cron daemon alerting me to the fact that I've done something wrong.
+But if the job fails unexpectedly I soon receive an email from the cron daemon alerting me to the error.

 # Exchanges
 Intuitively it feels you will respond to market changes quicker the more